|H314, Third Floor of the Humanities Building

 - EMPIRE LOYALISTS - Along with Warwick colleague Professor Daniel Branch, I am currently writing up the research findings from a project on 'Empire Loyalists: Histories of Rebellion and Collaboration', funded by the AHRC.
 A conference and a workshop from this project were held in Warwick during April 2014.
 A special issue of the journal International History Review was published in early 2017, carrying nine papers from these meetings.
 This has also appeared as a hardback book, published by Routledge.
-A monograph from this project will be published by Oxford University Press, in 2018.
+A monograph from this project will be published by Oxford University Press.

 - THE HISTORY OF INSURGENCIES - Warwick, represented by Professors Anderson and Branch, is one of seven institutions participating in a Leverhulme Trust Research Network on Understanding Insurgencies: Resonances from the Colonial Past.
 Led by the University of Exeter, other collaborators in this international network are the University of Oxford, the Centre National de la Recherche Scientifique (CNRS) Paris, University of Glasgow, Universite du Quebec a Montreal, and KITLV Institute Leiden.
 The network is funded by the Leverhulme Trust to stage a series of workshops and conferences over a three year period, commencing in June 2016, and leading to publications.
 A workshop on the theme "Amnesty to Counter Insurgency" was hosted at Warwick on 14-15 June 2018.
-Research publications from the Network are planned for 2018 and 2019.
+Research publications from the Network are planned for 2019.